neversitdull/resend-coffee-club/README.md

 - **RESEND_API_KEY**: API key from Resend.
 - **SLACK_WEBHOOK_URL**: Slack Incoming Webhook URL used by the webhook relay.

-## Running the demo

-- **Subscribe flow**: visit `/`, enter your email, click Subscribe.
-You should receive a welcome email immediately and another in ~1 minute.
-- **Webhook relay**: use the curl command above and confirm the message appears in the configured Slack channel.
-- **Receipt email**: set your email in `src/app/api/send-receipt/route.ts`, then open `http://localhost:3000/api/send-receipt`.

 ## Configuration notes